Book: The Purpose Driven® Life: What on Earth Am I Here For?

 I do not attribute my inabilities, weaknesses and insufficient knowledge to an entity called GOD and submit myself to him.
 I question a lot, never received even a single satisfactory explanation for the need or existence of god and I was termed as “atheist”.
 This book has only commands to follow, not an explanation of why?.
 I know, most of the religions never allow you to question their faith.
-Because, if you do, there wont be any religion :)
+Because, if you do, there won’t be any religion :)

 Rick wants all the Christians to know and follow the god’s five purposes.

-This chapter tells you how to grow like Christ.
+This chapter tells you how to grow with Christ.
 This chapter deals with understanding the Truth (?), handling the trouble as Jesus would (?), dealing with temptations and how to keep yourselves focused on doing good to others.
 Excellent work by Rick on the chapters dealing with temptations.

-You are commanded to serve like a servant, accept your weakness and request god to help you in all the troubled times.
+You are commanded to serve as a servant, accept your weakness and request god to help you in all the troubled times.
 How to think and act like a servant and why you should not lead.

 To help (?) the god to find his lost children.
 To bring more people to the god, by telling the good news(?) to everyone.
 That’s the only mission for which God created you from Clay. he he he.

 If you just look at the purposes, all of them are passive & submissive.
-You are like a robot designed by god to do his will.
+You are like a robot designed by God to do his will.
 Your job is just to do that and as a lucky bumper prize, you may get a chance to live in heaven.
 If you don’t, you will suffer in hell forever.

-If I was a God, I would have designed the world in a better way !
+If I was a God, I would have designed the world in a better way!

-This book has lots of wisdom, heavily flavored in Christianity.
+This book has lots of wisdom, heavily flavored with Christianity.
 If you have the patience and time to read the entire book and grasp only the core ideas, this book is worth the pennies.

-For Christians, this is a must read.
+For Christians, this is a must-read.
 That’s what 25 million fellow Christians tell you.
 So, join the flock and enjoy your route to heaven.
-All the best !You are here : home > categories > book-reviews
+All the best!You are here : home > categories > book-reviews

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|